pattytonyoneill/hangman/TESTING.md

 - When I deployed my code it did not deploy correctly.
 I had to redo pip3 line due to a typo on that line and it was right immediately after that

+- When I added a clear message my welcome message was not showing.
+I fixed this by putting clear under individual statements in the code so it clears.

 ## Testing